tomzox/vic20_games/README.md

 has to watch out for snakes crawling across the levels, or hidden in the ground beneath stones.

 I didn't completely finish this game.
-There's no sound and I had additional plans for spiders crawling on the ceiling of the cave and occasionally lowering themselves.
-Currently the top layer is empty and unused though.
-Also the implementation of the snakes somehow got lost (except for the jump to the start of that code); I have now re-implemented it as I remember it.
+I still have sketches showing I had planned for spiders crawling on the ceiling of the cave and occasionally lowering themselves (this explains the empty space at the top of the current game); also there's no sound yet.
+The code implementing the snakes somehow got lost (except for the jump to the start of that code), so that I had to re-implement it as I remember it.

 ## Snakes game